-The Alkyonides Days take place from December 15 to February 15 each year, and most often between January 16-31.
-During this time, the days are typically sunny, with clear skies and no wind, with high temperatures not typical for the season.
+The Alkyonides Days take place from around December 15th to February 15th each year.
+During this time, the days are typically sunny, with clear skies and no wind.
+High temperatures are not typical for the season.

-During Alkyionides Days, in the midst of winter, temperatures that climb up to over 20 degrees Celsius (68 degrees Fahrenheit) are typical during a week.
+During Alkyionides Days, in the midst of winter, temperatures that climb up to over 20 degrees Celsius (68 degrees Fahrenheit) are typical for about a week.

 Where does the name Halcyon Days come from?

-Alkyonides Days are named after the bird Alcyone (halcyon) its eggs during this time of year in the cracks of seaside rocks.
+Alkyonides Days are named after the bird Alcyone (halcyon), which lays its eggs during this time of year in the cracks of seaside rocks.
 The allegorical meaning is of the homonymous star called “Alcyone” in the Pleiades constellation.

-From a meteorological point of view, the Alkyonides Days are created as a result of the combination of the latitude of Greece during these days of the winter, heightened barometric pressure, a lack of wind, cool temperatures, and intense sunshine.
+From a meteorological point of view, Alkyonides Days come about as a result of the combination of the latitude of Greece, heightened barometric pressure during this time of year, a lack of wind, cool temperatures, and intense sunshine.

-There are several myths surrounding the phenomenon of the Alkyonida Days, the most common of which is the story of Alcyone, daughter of Aeolus, the Greek god of the wind.
+There are several myths surrounding the phenomenon of the Alkyonides Days, the most common of which is the story of Alcyone, daughter of Aeolus, the Greek god of the wind.

 The gods of Olympus were so profoundly affected by the tragic fate of the couple and their abiding love for one another that Zeus transformed the couple into halcyon birds.
 Yet the birds were still condemned to give birth in the winter every year.